Is It Safe to Travel to Hawaii Any Time Soon?

 For the most part, the answer to the question of is it safe to travel to Hawaii during a volcanic eruption is yes.
 This may not sound totally reassuring, especially in light of the recent media buzz about it.
 But the 1.4 million people who live and work in Hawaii are mostly unaffected by the volcanic eruption.
 What’s amazing is that the volcano has been continuously erupting since 1983.

 Many are not aware that Kilauea Volcano on the Big Island of Hawaii has been actively spewing lava for over 35 years now.
 But as with many things, people only become more aware of it when the media calls attention to it.
-In this case, as of May 2018, there a new activity from a vent about 25 miles from Kilauea.
-It’s been occurring in a remote residential subdivision of Leilani Estates.
+In this case, as of May 2018, there is new activity from a vent about 25 miles from Kilauea.
+This new activity has created lava flows threatening and engulfing many homes.

 What Areas of Hawaii Are Being Threatened?

-Slow moving lava flows have destroyed over 30 homes in Leilani Estates.
-One can find Leilani Estates in the Pahoa area of the Big Island.
-Over the years, lava flows have engulfed many other homes in area as well as in neighboring Puna.
+So far, slow moving lava flows have destroyed over 600 homes in the Pahoa area of the Big Island.
+Over the years, lava flows have burned down many other homes in this area as well as in neighboring Puna.
 So if you live in these areas, you should certainly be aware of the risks.
-Lava also flows within Hawaii Volcanoes National Park.
+Lava also flows within and from the craters in Hawaii Volcanoes National Park.
 But hardly anyone lives within the park.

 Additionally, one can only find current volcanic activity limited to the Big Island of Hawaii.
 Out of five so-called active volcanoes in the State of Hawaii, four are on the Big Island of Hawaii.
 They are Mauna Loa, Hualalai, Kilauea and Loihi.
 Loihi still has not broken the surface of the ocean and won’t for thousands of years.
 The remaining one is Haleakala on the island Maui.
 But according to research, it hasn’t erupted since the 1790s.